-In the March 2017 4×4 interviews, editorial director and brand consultant, Katherine Ormerod talked about her Alexander Calder poster that she purchased from Los Angeles County Museum of Art, LACMA.
+In the Episode 1 4×4 interviews, editorial director and brand consultant, Katherine Ormerod talked about her Alexander Calder poster that she purchased from Los Angeles County Museum of Art, LACMA.
 The poster celebrates an exhibition that Calder had there in 1965 (and is still available to buy from the online shop for $15).

 Calder was a master of shape and colour, experimenting with works on canvas, sculpture and even jewellery throughout his 50-odd year career.
 He was the originator of the mobile (fellow artist Duchamp christened it) and returned time and again to his preferred stable of shapes including pyramids, circles, fish, suns, and moons, using simple forms and colours.